-How Is ECT Performed?
+How Is ECT Done?

 There is also a misconception that ECT should only be a "last resort" form of treatment, or that it is used as a "quick fix" instead of long-term therapy or hospitalization.
-Unfavorable portrayals in movies or television shows and misrepresentation in media coverage have added to the controversy surrounding this treatment.
-In fact, ECT is among the safest and most effective treatments available for depression.